tdwg/website/_posts/2025-02-24-darwin-core-public-review-2025.md

   by: Fernando Venzano
   href: https://unsplash.com/photos/VMpIew0mHlo
 tags: [standards, public review, Darwin Core]
-toc: true
 ---

+## Call for comments on proposed changes (maintenance) to [Darwin Core](https://dwc.tdwg.org)

-The members of the Darwin Core Maintenance Group would like to announce the opening of a minimum 30-day period for public review for the accumulated set of proposed changes to Darwin Core.
+The members of the [Darwin Core Maintenance Group](/community/dwc/) would like to announce the opening of a minimum 30-day period for public review for the accumulated set of proposed changes to Darwin Core.

 Please refer to the documentation we have provided on the review process and the maintenance of the Darwin Core standard in general at [https://github.com/tdwg/dwc/wiki/Darwin-Core-Maintenance-Frequently-Asked-Questions](https://github.com/tdwg/dwc/wiki/Darwin-Core-Maintenance-Frequently-Asked-Questions).